 This list features Philip Simmons, William Blaik and more.While this isn't a list of all male blacksmiths, it does answer the questions "Who are the most famous male blacksmiths?" and "Who are the best male blacksmiths?"

-Thomas Davenport was a Vermont blacksmith who constructed the first American DC electric motor in 1834.Davenport was born in Williamstown, Vermont.
+Thomas Davenport (9 July 1802 – 6 July 1851) was a Vermont blacksmith who constructed the first American DC electric motor in 1834.Davenport was born in Williamstown, Vermont.
 He lived in Forest Dale, a village near the town of Brandon.
 As early as 1834, he developed a battery-powered electric motor.
 He used it to operate a small model car on a short section of track, paving the way for the later electrification of streetcars.Davenport's 1833 visit to the Penfield and Taft iron works at Crown Point, New York, where an electromagnet was operating, based on the design of Joseph Henry, was an impetus for his electromagnetic undertakings.
 Davenport bought an electromagnet from the Crown Point ...more on Wikipedia

 Age: Dec. at 49 (1802-1851)

 Birthplace: Williamstown, Vermontsee more on Thomas Davenport

-Alexander Winkler Bealer, III, known as Alex W. Bealer, was an old-time craftsman of wood working and blacksmithing from Atlanta, Georgia.
+Alexander Winkler Bealer, III, known as Alex W. Bealer (March 6, 1921 – March 17, 1980), was an old-time craftsman of wood working and blacksmithing from Atlanta, Georgia.
 He authored The Art of BlacksmithingOld Ways of Working Wood,The Tools That Built America, and The Successful Craftsman.. ...more on Wikipedia

 Age: Dec. at 59 (1921-1980)